ZapDos7/design-patterns-examples/README.md

 ### Challenge 3
 Implement a language interpreter which checks sentences for a capital first letter, no repeated words and that verifies that they end with a period.

+## Pattern 4: Iterator Pattern
+Example uses: `Collections` class with `forEach` loops

+Benefits: agnostic as to the type of collection, as long as it implements `Collection`.

+The `iterator` is a seperate object which is responsible for moving along the list, keeping track of which elements have been traversed already.